ryutaaoki/ryutaaoki/README.md

-👋 Hi, I’m @ryutaaoki a Tokyo-based artistic director and social sculptor.
+👋 Hi, I’m Ryuta Aoki, a Tokyo-based artistic director and social sculptor.
 I have been creating invisible structures that maximize people's creativity to explore the form of "society as it could be" that terraforms cultural deserts into cultural forests.
 I currently plans, designs, directs and implements research projects, exhibitions, and artworks in the interdisciplinary art and science technology field. https://ryutaaoki.jp/

 <!---